kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/vite@0Awx3zEI5_gYEIrD7IVX6.md

 # Vite

-Vite is a modern build tool by Evan You (creator of Vue.js) that offers rapid web development through native ES modules, enabling instant server starts and fast Hot Module Replacement (HMR).
-It supports frameworks like Vue, React, and Svelte, uses Rollup for optimized production builds, and includes features like CSS pre-processor support and TypeScript integration.
-Vite enhances developer experience, especially for large projects, by separating development and build processes for faster cycles.
+Vite is a modern build tool using native ES modules for instant server starts and fast Hot Module Replacement.
+Supports Vue, React, Svelte with Rollup for production builds.
+Features CSS pre-processors and TypeScript integration.
+Enhances developer experience with faster development cycles.

 Visit the following resources to learn more: